zMrKrabz/stoNegaMe/README.md

 Note: This program is not linear and it cannot be treated as a simple click and respond.
 You have to juggle the user’s turn (click and respond) with the computer’s turn (automatic) and display the output as appropriate so that a person playing the game can follow the game.

+## TODO
+* Do a lot more testing
+* Call the arrow functions, to assign the variables.